pandodao/pando-ui/packages/passport/README.md

 Vue3 plugin for multi auth channel for mixin account, support Mixin Apps, fennec, and MVM, depend on @foxone/uikit.

+**Please be attention: This repo is for @foxone/mixin-passport version 1.x, if you are using @foxone/uikit@3.x Please visit [Version 0.x](https://github.com/fox-one/fe-tools-mixin/tree/main/packages/passport)**

 ## Use via npm

 install from npm